I. Guiding values

 Paid content and advertising

-If, in the future, The Colorado Sun chooses to accept paid content or advertising, we will make every effort to ensure that content is distinct from our news content.
+If The Colorado Sun chooses to accept paid content or advertising, we will make every effort to ensure that content is distinct from our news content.
 This means using a different typeface, setting it apart from other content in page design and prominently and clearly labeling it as advertising or paid content.
 Readers should never be even the slightest bit confused about what is editorial content and what is advertising.
 In addition, our journalists will never be used to write or produce advertising content.

 All paid content and advertising must also be in keeping with The Colorado Sun’s mission.
 If it contains lies, factual inaccuracies, offensive or degrading messaging or otherwise undermines The Colorado Sun’s integrity, it may be removed.